Overseas teacher recruitment

 Green list roles

-The purpose of the green list is to provide a residence pathway to support attraction of highly skilled migrants in globally in-demand and long-term shortage areas.
+The Green List provides a residence pathway to support attraction of highly skilled migrants in globally in-demand and long-term shortage areas.

 If the occupation is on the list and the employer is accredited, they will not need to provide proof of advertising for the role during the AEWV job check step (Step 2).

-Teachers must hold a New Zealand registration and a provisional practising certificate issued by the Teaching Council.
+To be eligible teachers must hold a New Zealand registration and a provisional practising certificate issued by the Teaching Council of Aotearoa.

 Green list occupations – Immigration NZ(external link)